ray-project/ray/doc/source/rllib/hierarchical-envs.rst

 The environment class is also responsible for routing between agents, for example conveying `goals <https://arxiv.org/pdf/1703.01161.pdf>`__ from higher-level agents to lower-level agents as part of the lower-level agent observation.

-See `here for a runnable example of a hierarchical env <https://github.com/ray-project/ray/blob/master/rllib/examples/hierarchical/hierarchical_training.py>`__.
+See `this runnable example of a hierarchical env <https://github.com/ray-project/ray/blob/master/rllib/examples/hierarchical/hierarchical_training.py>`__.